Creepy drama/mystery has some violence, language.

 The parents' guide to what's in this movie.

 Parents need to know that Unbreakable is a 2000 M. Night Shyamalan movie in which Bruce Willis plays a security guard who begins to understand that he has special powers.
 Although most of the violence is either brief or offscreen, there are some disturbing scenes.
-A family is held hostage by a home invader--the father is briefly shown dead in the stairwell while the rest of the family is tied up to radiators looking traumatized.
+A family is held hostage by a home invader: The father is briefly shown dead in the stairwell while the rest of the family is tied up to radiators looking traumatized.
 An African American standing on a street corner is hit in the head with a bottle by a man in a moving car who yells, "Go back to Africa!"
 It's strongly implied that date rape (not shown) has occurred; viewers see a young woman passed out in a bed at a party.
 The son of the lead character pulls a gun on him and threatens to shoot him as a way to prove that the lead character is impervious to injury.
 Violence includes news footage and discussion of various disasters (natural and humanmade) and news footage of a train derailment in which nearly everyone is killed.
 One reference is made to masturbation.
 Infrequent profanity includes "s--t," "ass," "goddamn," "Jesus," and "Jesus Christ."

 What's the Story?